Dental Bridge Arlington Heights, IL

 How long do dental bridges last?

 Dental bridges can last 10 to 15 years.
-Properly caring for your bridge ensures that it lasts.
-Brushing, flossing, and visiting the dentist regularly can prevent infections and damage affecting your restoration.
+Properly caring for your bridge ensures its longevity.
+Brushing, flossing, and visiting the dentist regularly can prevent infections and damage to your restoration.